 #147 PUNCH NAILER

 After finishing your woodwork, it is a good idea to add your personal signature and artistic touch.

-This tool usually has a sharp end and another blunt one and is struck by a hammer to form decorations on different wood surfaces.
+This finish nailer usually has a sharp end and another blunt one and is struck by a hammer to form decorations on different wood surfaces.

 They can also be used to drive objects into the wood surface like nails.
 Decorative punches can create an image or a pattern on top of your wood surface.